Royal-Navy/design-system/packages/docs-site/src/library/pages/components/form/radio.md

 </CodeHighlighter>

 ### Properties
-The `Radio` component accepts the standard field properties as defined by Formik but is also responsible for rendering an optional field label and any information or error messages associated with the field:
+The Radio component accepts the standard field properties as defined by Formik.
+It is also responsible for rendering an optional field label, including any information or error messages associated with the field.

 <DataTable caption="FieldProps" data={[
   {